Infocyte/rules/README.md

 - Respond *(coming soon)* - initiate a response action on the endpoint using an [Infocyte Extension](https://github.com/infocyte/extensions)

 ## Language Information
-IQL is a completely custom language, whose syntax is loosely based on the likes javascript or c/c++.
+IQL is a custom language whose syntax is loosely based on javascript and related programming languages.
 The goal of the language is to be familiar, easy to learn, and obvious.
 As with any language, there are some things to know right out of the gate:

 #### Not Javascript/Some other language
 While the syntax might be familiar, the features of other languages are not present.
-IQL's express purpose is to provide an extremely fast and efficient way of describing equality statements.
+IQL's express purpose is to provide an extremely fast and efficient way of describing equality statements by non-programmers.

 #### No Need To Escape...
 Normally
 IQL is flexible, and is designed to make interacting with it simple.